karl-sjogren/project-borealis/README.md

   * One that runs tests and builds the project on every push except from Dependabot.
   * One that runs tests and builds the project on every pull request from Dependabot.
   * One that can be used to combine several Dependabot updates into one single pull request.
+* A frontend project is added with the following features:
+  * Yarn 4 with zero installs.
+  * Vite (<https://vitejs.dev/>) for building and Vitest (<https://vitest.dev/>) for testing.
+  * Sass for styling via postcss.
+Setup with cssnano and autoprefixer.
+  * Linting using ESLint and Stylelint with a bunch of plugins and rules.